waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ### Evolution 6 demo

+#### *Toggling between being offensive and defensive*
 This demonstration shows the blue defensive player turning offensive.
-The agent chose to do this as the enemy ate a capsuled and it became scared.
+The agent chose to do this as the enemy ate a capsule - scaring the defender.

 ![turning_offensive](uploads/85202ba265c4ee2310deb13ca1d61f04/turning_offensive.gif)